-Dollar Rolls Risk - A dollar roll transaction involves a sale by the Fund of a mortgage-backed, U.S. Treasury or other security (as permitted by the Fund's investment strategies) concurrently with an agreement by the Fund to repurchase a similar security at a later date at an agreed-upon price.
-The market value of the securities the Fund is required to purchase may decline below the agreed upon repurchase price of those securities.
+Dollar Rolls Risk - A dollar roll transaction involves a sale by the Fund of a mortgage-backed or other security concurrently with an agreement by the Fund to repurchase a similar security at a later date at an agreed-upon price.
+Dollar roll transactions involve the risk that the market value of the securities the Fund is required to purchase may decline below the agreed upon repurchase price of those securities.
 If the broker/dealer to whom the Fund sells securities becomes insolvent, the Fund's right to purchase or repurchase securities may be restricted.
-Successful use of dollar rolls may depend upon the adviser's ability to correctly predict interest rates and prepayments, depending on the underlying security.
+Successful use of mortgage dollar rolls may depend upon the adviser's ability to correctly predict interest rates and prepayments.
 There is no assurance that dollar rolls can be successfully employed.